Skip to main content

 }

-You submitted an intent to the Newton Gateway, where an available operator ran the Rego policy with the PolicyData oracle output and returned an allow/deny result.
-In production, this same flow produces a BLS attestation that your smart contract verifies on-chain.
+Your script submitted an Intent to the Newton Gateway, where an Operator ran the OFAC sanctions Rego policy with a PolicyData oracle and returned an allow/deny result.
+This was a simulation — no on-chain transaction occurred.
+In production, the same flow produces a BLS attestation that your smart contract verifies on-chain before executing the transaction.

 Next steps